xebia-functional/nine-cards-backend/endpoints.md

 }
 ```

-The response status can be `200 OK`, if it succeeds, or `404 NotFound`, if the geographic scope
+The response status can be `200 OK`, if it succeeds; or `404 NotFound`, if the geographic scope
 does not correspond to one of those  [described above](#rankings-endpoints).

 #### Refresh a Ranking